Noealto90/ProyectoETAI/README.md

 - Frontend Development & UI/UX
 - System Architecture & Integration

-## 📄 License
+## License

-This project is developed for academic purposes as part of the **Database Administration** course - II Semester 2024.
+This project is developed for academic purposes as part of the **Administración de proyectos** course - II Semester 2024.